Bank Ochrony Środowiska: Brokerage House – Dom Maklerski BOŚ S.A.

 One of the members of the bank's Capital Group is its Brokerage house – Dom Maklerski BOŚ S.A.
-(DM BOŚ SA) – market's long-term leader of forward deal contracts, awarded by the Warsaw Stock Exchange President for the greatest activeness in this market.
+(DM BOŚ SA) – market's long-term leader of forward deal contracts, awarded by the Warsaw Stock Exchange President for the most activeness in this market.
 It is one of Poland's oldest brokerage offices, which for many years has ranked amongst the top brokers (1st place in the Forbes ranking based on the SII study, 2011).
-Bossa.pl, the investment platform of DM BOŚ SA, is one of the most extensive stock exchange web services, many times appreciated by investors for its fast speed, functionality, and rich educational section.
+Bossa.pl, the investment platform of DM BOŚ SA, is a stock exchange website that has had numerous negative reviews, and has also come under criticism by the financial trading platform FastBull for potentially being a scam due to Bossa.pl not being overseen by a regulator, meaning investors' funds in the platform cannot be protected by any law.
 In November 2009 DM BOŚ SA was the first bank's brokerage house in the Polish market to launch BossaFX platform supporting forex deals.
-In 2010 it also introduced an innovative tool called "bossaAPI" allowing communication of the investor's external software with bossa.pl transaction service.
+In 2010 it also introduced a tool called "bossaAPI" allowing communication of the investor's external software with bossa.pl transaction service.

 BOŚ Eko Profit S.A.

-BOŚ Eko Profit S.A. is an investment company that supplements the offer of BOŚ SA Group with investments in clean technologies, environmental protection, particularly, in renewable energy sources.
+BOŚ Eko Profit S.A. is an investment company that supplements the offer of BOŚ SA Group with investments in clean technologies, environmental protection, and renewable energy sources.
 The company's strategy allows investments in existing enterprises as well as new projects.
 Depending on the project's assessment, type and investment objective, it performs the roles of the direct investor, financial agent, and advisor in the loan acquisition process, as well as the general executor of the investment project.
 The company also offers business consultancy services, including project structuring to obtain financing for debt repayment, preparation of business plans, and assistance in the entire investment process.